Amsterdam/grip-on-llms/docs/training_data.md

 A model’s behaviour is bounded by the corpus it was trained on.
 An ideal dataset consists of the following aspects:

+* the data is publicly available, enabling us to analyze the data
 * personal data are handled in line with the GDPR and the AI Act;
 * copyrighted works are respected (or licensed);
-* Finetuning data is annotated in an ethical manner.
+* finetuning data is annotated in an ethical manner.

-Without visibility into the underlying data it is impossible to interpret a model’s strengths, weaknesses, or compliance posture.
+* the data is inclusive and representative of our values and society

 ---